JaydenMaalouf/azure-pipelines-terraform-output/README.md

 ## Results

-A new tab will be available in the results view
+A new tab will be available in the results view:

 | Pipelines              | Releases               |
 | ---------------------- | ---------------------- |